 Building Apps for more than one platform with no additional effort!

-The MVVMbasics framework builds upon the well-known MVVM design pattern and the .NET Portable Class Library technology, however it standardizes the differences in implementations for the Windows Desktop (WPF), Windows 8 and Windows 10 Store Apps, and Windows Phone platforms, allowing to write code that seamlessly interacts with all those platforms.
+The MVVMbasics framework builds upon the well-known MVVM design pattern and .NET Standard, however it standardizes the differences in implementations for the Windows Desktop (WPF), Windows 10 Store Apps, and Xamarin.Forms platforms, allowing to write code that seamlessly interacts with all those platforms.

-The framework consists of the MVVMbasics core library and platform-specific Extension Packages that act as wrappers to the different platform-specific APIs and interfaces.
-Apps based on MVVMbasics may target all platforms for which an Extension Package is available.
+The framework consists of the MVVMbasics core library and platform-specific extension libraries that act as wrappers to the different platform-specific APIs and interfaces.
+Apps based on MVVMbasics may target all platforms for which an extension library is available.
 At the moment, this includes the following platforms:

 - Windows 10 Universal Apps

 However, MVVMbasics is an interesting option even for single-platform projects, since it is a very light-weight extension library that offeres standardized implementations of Data Binding through the INotifyPropertyChanged interface as well as Command Binding, and therefore helps reducing the necessity of writing redundant code for each newly created App project.

 To get an idea of what MVVMbasics can do for you, check out the → Features page that presents the framework’s characteristics accompanied with sample code snippets!